Thomas T. Goldsmith Jr.: Biography

 on Cathode-Ray Tubes.
-He also became the chief engineer for the DuMont Television Network; television station WTTG, formerly in the DuMont network, is named for his initials.
+He also became the chief engineer for the DuMont-affiliated television station WTTG in Washington, DC, which is named for him: his initials are the basis of its call sign.
 In 1966 he left DuMont to become a professor of physics at Furman, and he retired to become an emeritus professor in 1975.

 Goldsmith died on March 5, 2009, in Lacey, Washington at the age of 99 due to a hip fracture leading to infection.
 Goldsmith was married to Helen Wilcox (16 November 1910 - 7 June 2009) before 1940.
 They raised three children.
 Helen died three months after her husband.